-- Don’t reveal deep character flaws (“I have a ferocious temper and regularly reduce my secretary to tears”) and don't say anything personal and embarrassing.
-Identify a tolerable, work-related weakness that you are working towards improving.
+- Identify an ‘acceptable’ work-related weakness you are working towards improving.
 Try and introduce a positive spin that relates to something else you have already said.

 - "I don't speak any foreign languages so I have just signed up to learn Mandarin.
 As I’ve already said, I would like to develop a specialisation in the Asian energy markets over the next few years."

-- "I get too involved in my clients' problems and worry about them when I leave work.
-On the one hand I do get fantastic feedback at work, for going that extra mile all the time.
-But I can see that I need to balance out the time I spend on each case so that I work more effectively."
+- "I often take on personal involvement in my clients' problems and worry about them when I leave work.
+On the one hand I appreciate the fantastic feedback for going that extra mile all the time.
+But I can see that I need to balance the time I spend on each case so that I work more effectively."

-- Are you a leader who can step up to a challenge, or are you a loose cannon who is going to go off on “a frolic of your own”?
+- If you are you a leader who can step up to a challenge constructively or could you be a ‘loose canon’.

-- If you are exactly the sort of proactive, results-orientated person who can jump right in and take charge of a situation, make sure you have an example prepared.
+- If you are a proactive, results-orientated person who can jump right in and take charge of a situation, ensure you have an example to discuss.

-Like the "weaknesses" question, this is designed to test your ability to learn from your mistakes.
+This is designed to assess your ability to learn from your mistakes.

-- Don’t be afraid to talk about your failures, particularly if you’ve learned from them.
-The ability to accept failure or error but learn from it is a critical aspect of high potential individuals.
-(Most high-flying entrepreneurs have gone bankrupt more than once!)
+- Do not be afraid to talk about your failures and what you have learned from them.
+The ability to accept failure or error and learn from it is a critical aspect of high potential individuals.
+(Most high-flying entrepreneurs have gone bankrupt more than once.)

-- If you have left a job under difficult circumstances - bearing in mind you should not "bad-mouth" previous employers - this can be a good opportunity to address some of those issues.
+- If you have left a job under difficult circumstances – do not "bad-mouth" previous employers – but this could be a good opportunity to address some of those issues.

-- "A new colleague joined the firm and was bullied by one of the more long-term employees.
+- "A new colleague joined the firm and was bullied by one of long-term employees.
 I didn't do anything to help and in the end the new person left.
-I realise now that I should have ....... especially since I would like to move into a management role as my career progresses."
+I realise now that I should have, especially since I would like to move into a management role as my career progresses."